-The literature on equity index changes finds that stocks added to an index tend to comove more with this index (e.g., Barberis, Shleifer, and Wurgler, 2005).
-We investigate here whether the same is true of currencies (i.e., whether upweighted (downweighted) currencies tend to comove more (less) with the other currencies in the MSCI index).
+The literature on equity index changes finds that stocks added to an index tend to comove more with this index (e.g., Barberis, Shleifer, and Wurgler 2005).
+We investigate here whether the same is true of currencies (i.e., whether upweighted [downweighted] currencies tend to comove more [less] with the other currencies in the MSCI index).

-To test this prediction, we apply the methodology developed by Barberis, Shleifer, and Wurgler
+To test this prediction, we apply the methodology developed by Barberis, Shleifer, and Wurgler (2005).

-(2005).
 We construct a currency index, representing the average return on a basket of currencies.
-We measure both the equally- and the value-weighted return on the basket, where the weights in the latter case equal the MSCI country weights.
+We measure both the equally weighted and the value-weighted return on the basket, where the weights in the latter case equal the MSCI country weights.
 We evaluate currencies' correlation with the basket by regressing the daily return on a currency i on the daily basket return.
 A positive slope coefficient reflects the fact that currencies tend to fluctuate together.
 To avoid spurious effects, we remove the contribution of currency i to the basket.
-This implies that the basket always consists of all currencies except the dollar and the currency that is the dependent variable.
+This implies that the basket always consists of all currencies except the U.S. dollar and the currency that is the dependent variable.

-We use daily data on exchange rates covering two-year periods before and after the announcement event (1998-1999 and 2003-2004) and test whether currencies' correlation with the basket has changed.
+We use daily data on exchange rates covering two-year periods before and after the announcement event (1998-1999 and 2003-2004), and test whether currencies' correlation with the basket has changed.
 We run the following panel regression:

-$$\Delta e{it} = \alpha_0 + \alpha_1 Basket_t + \alpha_2 \Delta \overline{w}i + \alpha_3 D_t + \alpha_4 \left(\Delta \overline{w}i \times Basket_t \right) + \alpha_5 \left(D_t \times Basket_t \right) + \alpha_6 \left(D_t \times \Delta \overline{w}i \right) + \alpha_7 \left(\Delta \overline{w}i \times Basket_t \times D_t \right) + \varepsilon{it},$$ (2)
+$$\Delta e{it} = \alpha_0 + \alpha_1 Basket_t + \alpha_2 \Delta \bar{w}i + \alpha_3 D_t + \alpha_4 (\Delta \bar{w}i \times Basket_t) + \alpha_5 (D_t \times Basket_t) + \alpha_6 (D_t \times \Delta \bar{w}i) + \alpha_7 (\Delta \bar{w}i \times Basket_t \times D_t) + \varepsilon{it},$$ (2)

-where Δe{it} measures the percentage change in the currency i on day t, $Basket_t$ is the return on our constructed index on day t (equally or value weighted), $\Delta \overline{w}i$ is the weight change for currency i, and D_t is a dummy variable that equals 0 in the pre-event period (1998-1999) and 1 in the postevent period (2003-2004).
-The coefficient of interest is α_7 , which multiplies $\Delta \overline{w}i \times Basket_t \times D_t$.
+where Δe{it} measures the percentage change in the currency i on day t, Basket_t is the return on our constructed index on day t (equally or value weighted), $\Delta \bar{w}i$ is the weight change for currency i, and D_t is a dummy variable that equals 0 in the pre-event period (1998-1999) and 1 in the post-event period (2003-2004).
+The coefficient of interest is α_7 , which multiplies $\Delta \bar{w}i \times Basket_t \times D_t$.
 A positive coefficient estimate indicates that upweighted currencies comove more with the basket in the post-event period, as expected.
 We estimate Equation (2) as a pooled regression with robust standard errors, clustered by both country and date, as well as a panel regression with errors that are correlated across panels.

 The results are reported in Table 9.
-Panel A uses an equally-weighted basket, while Panel B uses a value-weighted one.
+Panel A uses an equally weighted basket, while panel B uses a value-weighted one.
 The results show a significantly positive value for α_7 , across the different specifications.
 This suggests that following the rebalancing, upweighted currencies tend to comove more with each other than downweighted currencies.
 The results are not only statistically significant, but also economically large.
-Indeed, the estimate for α_7 is about as large as that for α_4 , the coefficient on the interaction between $Basket_t$ and $\Delta \overline{w}i$.
-This suggests that the magnitude of the comovement across currencies doubles in the post-event window relative to the pre-vent window.
+Indeed, the estimate for α_7 is about as large as that for α_4 , the coefficient on the interaction between Basket_t and $\Delta \bar{w}i$.
+This suggests that the magnitude of the comovement across currencies doubles in the post-event window relative to the pre-event window.

 Interestingly, the estimates of α_1 and α_5 are statistically positive across specifications.
-The positive coefficient estimate on $Basket_t$, α_1 , captures the commonality of shocks across currencies, but it could also reflect shocks to the dollar, which affect both the currency on the left-hand side and the basket (since currencies are all denominated against the dollar).
-This commonality appears to have intensified in the post-event period, as indicated by the positive coefficient estimate on $Basket_t \times D_t$, α_5 .
-That is, currencies comove more with the basket after the event, regardless of their reweighting.
-This may be the result of intensifying international capital flows, perhaps because more capital is benchmarked to the MSCI index now that it is free-float adjusted.
+The positive coefficient estimate on Basket_t, α_1 , captures the commonality of shocks across currencies, but it could also reflect shocks to the U.S. dollar, which affect both the currency on the left-hand side and the basket (since currencies are all denominated against the U.S. dollar).
+This commonality

+Table 9 Changes in currency comovements following the MSCI index redefinition